The Hollow Earth Expedition

 Symmes marshaled all kinds of evidence, from the astronomical to the commonplace, to support his scheme.
 Furthermore, he insisted, God would not have created a vast inner world only to have it barren and empty.

-Symmes spoke relentlessly to all who would listen to him, poring out great, disorganized jumbles of his thought.
+Symmes spoke relentlessly to all who would listen to him, pouring out great, disorganized jumbles of his thought.
 His fervent speeches drew large crowds of the curious but, for the most part, elicited only amusement or mild interest instead of cash for his arctic expedition.

 He did make a few converts, however, among whom the most significant was an Ohio newspaper editor named Jeremiah N. Reynolds.
 Reynolds began giving his own lectures in support of Symmes’s theories.